zfcampus/zf-apigility-doctrine/README.md

 --------------------------------------------------------

-Your API client must have a copy of the same Entity code base as the server and as the Admin module used to build the Apigility-enabled module.
+Your API client must have a copy of the same Entity code base as the server and as the Admin module used to build the Apigility-enabled module, if you choose to use the Client.

 This is best accomplished by creating a distinct module for your entities and repositories then requiring this repository from composer.